Uzbek Plov Recipe

 Step 1

-Prepare all the ingredients, wash and clean the vegetables, as well as the meat.
+Prepare all the ingredients, wash and clean the vegetables and the meat.

 Uzbek Plov Recipe - Step 1